curityio/account-linking-recipes/README.md

 This scenario demonstrates an opt-in migration from passwords to passkeys.\
 Users can upgrade to passkeys, or continue to use passwords if they prefer.\
-Dynamic behavior is used to identify the user's authentication method.
+The solution uses dynamic logic to identify the user's authentication method.

 ```bash
 export USE_NGROK=true